Veena Sahajwalla: Achievements

 Known internationally as the inventor of green steel, Sahajwalla's research is recognized for changing the way the properties of carbon-bearing materials are understood, including coal, coke, graphite, plastics, and rubber.
 Sahajwalla's work has had a significant impact on the theory and practices that form the basis of operations of the iron-making, steel-making and ceramics industries.
 Of particular importance is her demonstration that waste plastics and waste rubber can be partial replacements for coal and coke in steel-making.

-Sahajwalla's unique focus on the evolution of carbon properties in high-temperature conditions has not only advanced scientific understanding of materials processing, but has provided cost-effective opportunities for industries to move towards sustainable and environmentally friendly production methods.
+Sahajwalla’s research on the behavior of carbon at high temperatures has advanced the understanding of materials processing and offered industries more cost-effective ways to adopt sustainable and environmentally friendly production methods.

 Sahajwalla has also revolutionized the methods of recycling in Australia.
 Her work to introduce small specialized recycling factories has significantly reduced carbon emissions and provided rural communities a way to up-cycle used items.